In a test of faith, Christians mark Good Friday in isolation

 The Rev. Flavie Villanueva, a former drug addict who ministers in Manila’s slums, got special permission to celebrate Mass on Thursday for 73 homeless people in a college basketball court.
 They wore masks, stayed more than an arm’s length apart, and there was no singing.

-“We are asked to go back and rediscover where the church in our lives first started, and that’s in the family,” he said.
+“We are asked to go back and rediscover where the church in our lives first started, and that’s in the family.”